chicio/chicio.github.io/_posts/2019-01-03-swift-package-manager-linux-macos-create-library-executable.md

 export PATH=/<path to the Swift release folder>/usr/bin:"${PATH}"
 ```

 The setup was done.
 Now I was able to test  `ID3TagEditor` as a SPM library on Linux.
 To do this I created a new project inside the demo folder of the ID3TagEditor project called `Demo Ubuntu`.
-This is an executable SPM project that has `ID3TagEditor` as package dependecies.
+This is an executable SPM project that has `ID3TagEditor` as package dependencies.
 The executable is a command line application that opens a mp3 file, parses its ID3 tag and print it to the standard output.
 To test my work I just cloned the `ID3TagEditor` on Linux (and also on macOS :stuck_out_tongue_winking_eye:) and launched the following commands in the root folder of the `Demo Ubuntu` project:

 ```shell
 swift build